 Many compassionate American couples are motivated to adopt a child born overseas.
 But keep in mind that international adoption can be a very complex process.
-In fact, if you’re considering the adoption of a child from another country, you should seek the services of an experienced immigration attorney.
+In fact, if you’re considering the adoption of a child from another country, you should seek the services of an experienced immigration attorney for Adoption and Immigration Law.

-A good immigration lawyer is familiar with the immigration process and can help you understand and navigate your way through the system.
+A good immigration lawyer is familiar with the immigration process and can help you understand and navigate your way through Adoption and Immigration Law.
 Depending on your child’s particular circumstances, you’ll follow one of three “paths” to bring your child into the U.S.

 Adoption via Hague Process